-The Company's tax charge is calculated on an IFRS basis and disclosed in accordance with IAS 12.
+The Company's tax charge for 2008 is calculated on an IFRS basis and disclosed in accordance with IAS 12, following an election that was made to move from a UK GAAP basis.

 (f) VAT

 Value Added Tax is not recoverable by the Company and is included with its related costs.